 It turns out that Planck used h in connection with thermodynamics many years before anything resembling modern quantum mechanics was invented.
 Thermodynamics did not inherit h from quantum mechanics; it was actually the other way around.
 More importantly, you shouldn’t imagine that there is any dividing line between thermodynamics and quantum mechanics anyway.
 All the branches of physics are highly interconnected.

-If we (temporarily) confine attention to the positive k axis, for a particle in a box, equation 25.51 the wavenumber of the nth basis state is kn = nπ/L. The momentum is therefore pn = ℏkn = nπℏ/L. Therefore, on a per-state basis, each the extent (along the the positive momentum axis) is πℏ/L. Meanwhile, the extent along the position axis is simply L; the particle is within the box, but cannot be localized any more precisely than that.
+If we (temporarily) confine attention to the positive k axis, for a particle in a box, equation 26.61 the wavenumber of the nth basis state is kn = nπ/L. The momentum is therefore pn = ℏkn = nπℏ/L. Therefore, the spacing between states (along the the positive momentum axis) is πℏ/L. Meanwhile, there is no spacing along the position axis; the particle is within the box, but cannot be localized any more precisely than that.
 Therefore each state is (temporarily) associated with an area in phase space of πℏ or equivalently h/2.
+The states themselves do not have any extent in the p direction; area in phase space is the area between two states, the area bounded by the states.

-When we consider the k axis as a whole, we find that each state is associated with two patches of area, one at positive k and another at negative k.
+For a particle in a box, running-wave states are not a solution to the equation of motion.
+Therefore, when we consider the k axis as a whole, we find that the area between one state and the next consists of two patches of area, one at positive k and another at negative k.
 Both values of k, positive and negative, correspond to the same physical state.
 Taking these two contributions together, the actual area per state is simply h.

-The calculation is more straightforward for a particle subject to periodic boundary conditions with period L. This is analogous to water in a circular trough with circumference L. In this case, the wavenumber of the nth basis state is kn = 2nπ/L. (This differs by a factor of 2 from the particle-in-a-box expression.)
+We now consider a particle subject to periodic boundary conditions with period L. This is analogous to water in a circular trough with circumference L. Running-wave states are allowed.
+The calculation is nearly the same as for a particle in a box, except that the wavenumber of the nth basis state is kn = 2nπ/L, which differs by a factor of 2 from the particle-in-a-box expression.
+Also, there is a n=0 state that we didn’t have in the box.

 In this case, positive k corresponds to a rightward running wave, while negative k corresponds to a leftward running wave.
 These states are physically distinct, so each state has only one patch of area in phase space.
 The area is 2πℏ or simply h.